ZhenWang233/AISE/README.md

 The tool is also publicly avaliable in https://doi.org/10.5281/zenodo.10201159
 ## Usage

-## verify C program
+### verify C program
-/bin/aise <input C file>
+`/bin/aise <input C file>`
-e.g. ./bin/aise ./bin/array-1.c
+e.g. `./bin/aise ./bin/array-1.c`
-## version
+### version
-./bin/aise --version
+`./bin/aise --version `

 ## about AISE
 AFA I know, our approach is new and it is different with related works.
 Currently AISE has no publications.
 The prototype of AISE is very basic, we just implemented funmental functions, and haven't yet polished the tool at the implementation level.
-We are sure that the final version of AISE can achieve remarkable performance, at least the approach can support inspiration for other people.
+We believe that the final version of AISE can achieve remarkable performance, at least the approach can support inspiration for other people.